 - Don’t forget to make a strong ask and provide easy ways for the donor to give.
 Creating suggested donation amounts with a tangible result or impact is a good idea to guide donors in the right direction.

 - Thank the addressee for the time spent reading your appeal letter and past support.
 Tell them how much you appreciate them and how you need their support now to continue with your mission.

 - Consider planning an easy event as part of your year-end and holiday fundraising efforts.
 This can be an Open House at your offices or an evening wine tasting.
 Invite donors to come and connect with your organization during the season.

 - Wrap up by wishing them a great holiday season and including your contact details in case they have questions or need additional information.

-Don’t forget the all important thank-you letter, which should be sent out to everyone who made a donation to your year end campaign.
-This is not an auto-generated receipt, but a heart-felt thank-you sharing totals raised and goals moving forward.
+Don’t forget the all-important thank-you letter, which should be sent out to everyone who donated to your year-end campaign.
+This is not an auto-generated receipt but a heart-felt thank-you sharing totals raised and goals moving forward.
 This will only help you be more efficient in your future fundraising efforts and end-of-year donation requests next year.

 Be prepared and get your donations and tracking systems in place now.
-Implement a free Donations website from DoJiggy to take one-time and recurring donations through the year.
+Implement a free Donations website from DoJiggy to take one-time and recurring donations throughout the year.
 Our Donations platform is highly customizable and allows you to set suggested donation amounts and take tribute gifts – perfect for year-end giving appeals.
-Donations software will help you track details of your fundraising campaign, manage on-going donor contributions and donor history.
+Donations software will help you track the details of your fundraising campaign and manage ongoing donor contributions and donor history.